evansnyamekye/Portfolio-CompleteWebsite/README.md

 # 📖 [Portfolio Website] <a name="about-project"></a>

-**[Portfolio Website]** This is a Portfolio website that was develop with HTML5 AND CSS3.
-It gives the position of the portfolio holder, brief introduction, skills, Experince, Education, Services, the portfolio holders works gone, contact information, a link to download CV, and career Achievement.
+**[Portfolio Website]** This is a Portfolio website that was developed with HTML5 AND CSS3.
+It gives the position of the portfolio holder, brief introduction, skills, experience, education, services, the portfolio holder's work, contact information, a link to download a CV, and Career Achievement.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML5